-As your instructors, we want to emphasize that PLAGIARISM, WHETHER INTENTIONAL OR UNINTENTIONAL, IS A SERIOUS AND POTENTIALLY CAREER-ENDING FORM OF ACADEMIC MISCONDUCT.
+PLAGIARISM, WHETHER INTENTIONAL OR UNINTENTIONAL, IS A SERIOUS AND POTENTIALLY CAREER-ENDING FORM OF ACADEMIC MISCONDUCT.
 Copying and pasting is never okay in academia.
 Direct quotes are not commonly used in science writing; paraphrases accompanied by a proper citation should be used instead.
 Use of direct quotes of outside sources in this class will result in a loss of credit.
-Use of photographs or images without proper citation, both in-text and in a references list, is also considered plagiarism.
+Use Page 10 of 15 of photographs or images without proper citation, both in-text and in a references list, is also considered plagiarism.